 What is the mysterious and valuable trick to quickly selling your home?

 Odds are high the user will open the next email and this is where the selling process begins.
-Start with a back story.
+The point here is not length, (although you can find a great article about how long your marketing emails should be here) but to continue to tease your prospects' curiosity.
+Start with a backstory.
 In the case of the real estate agent above, the discussion could cover an economic downturn that really hurt the real estate business.
 The agent was in a dire position and managed to turn it around.
+It's important that you deliver the narrative first before diving into the secret you mentioned in the last email.
+Not only does it keep the suspense building, but it's also one of the most effective ways to build rapport.

 But wait!
 The user is waiting to hear that secret.